Photonsters/anycubic-photon-docs/FAQ.md

 ### Can I print my original Photon (Classic) files on the new Photon or the Photon-S, or vice versa?
 Unfortunately not.
 The sliced files are incompatible.
-This post on the Facebook Owners Group provides [details on the various different file formats.](https://www.facebook.com/groups/AnycubicPhoton/permalink/1821580714653229/)
+This post on the Photon Owners Group provides [details on the various different file formats.](https://www.facebook.com/groups/AnycubicPhoton/permalink/1821580714653229/)

 ### What about the differences between the original Photon (Classic) and the Photon-S?
 The Photon-S was released in February 2019, supposedly as an interim upgrade to the original Photon.
 However, it turned out to be a sidegrade, rather than a true upgrade.
 Due to the different motherboard, it's actually a completely *different* printer altogether.